 If you struggle to find a provider that will accept you, you might consider opening a second stand-alone account.
-Our guide goes through what you would need to do.

 Check our 0% money transfer credit card comparison for the best deals to make sure that your hard work into paying off your debt would not have been in vain.